-Lahore is the culinary capital of Pakistan catering to ever-increasing demands of food lovers for new venues, trendy food menu and a mix of traditional and modern cuisine.
-A recent trend towards more healthy and vegan choices in food have seen growth in new cafes and eat-outs experimenting with new culinary ideas.
+Lahore is the culinary capital of Pakistan catering to the ever-increasing demands of food lovers for new venues, trendy food menus, and a mix of traditional and modern cuisine.
+A recent trend towards more healthy and vegan choices in food has seen growth in new cafes and eat-outs experimenting with new culinary ideas.
 I have explored some trending places in town and tried to capture some latest trends in eating out.

 Cafes and Casual Dining